eleanorfrajka/ifmeo/content/documents/quicklinks.md

 - [Eduroam 'certificate' at cat.eduroam.org](http://cat.eduroam.org) - website to get the right certificate for your phone.
 Then login with your b-kennung 'e-mail' which should look something like 'bbbXXXX@uni-hamburg.de' and your password for your b-kennung.

+### VPN (Cisco AnyConnect)

+- [Instructions VPN for Mac OSX](https://www.rrz.uni-hamburg.de/services/netz/vpn/vpn-osx.html) which needs to be installed while on the University network.
 ---

 ## Hiring & Finance